 Getting a genealogy DNA test has never been easier these days.
 Two options are available to you.

 You can either visit a center where you can take a test, or you can purchase a DNA test and do it yourself at home.

 Where did your ancestors come from?

 These kinds of tests can help you to break down your brick walls.
 They can show you where your ancestors may have originated from.

-Also, there are DNA surname studies which can also help pinpoint the location of your ancestors homeland.
+Also, there are DNA surname studies that can also help pinpoint the location of your ancestor’s homeland.

 You may even be able to connect with distant cousins through this approach.

 If you are fortunate to connect with a relative then you will have the opportunity to share your family history research.

 With these tests you either take a swab of the inside of your mouth or a sample of your spit is taken.